LARGE BOX AC50s - SOLID STATE RECTIFIED

 Accompanied by a Vox Sound 2x15" cab and repro trolley.
 Cab and amp regrilled with brown cloth.
 Note that on the back panel, the holes for the speaker connectors were originally designed to receive Amphenol connectors (which did not come in until mid 1965).

-Serial number 4922 - currently in Europe?
+Serial number 4922 - currently in Europe

 NO BRIMISTOR.
 Assembled by Triumph - note the tell-tale transformers, the shrouds with holes at back.
 A three-line serial number plate, but white warning plaque.
 The voltage selector is set to 225V.
+The serial number plate has been moved to the right to cover the hole for the mains socket.

 Serial number 4987 - whereabouts unknown